michioxd/michioxd-blog/src/content/blog/02-how-to-completely-skip-initial-setup-in-bbqnx/index.md

 This is the critical step where we disable the initial setup wizard.

-Do carefully if you don't want to do this again for N times.
+Proceed carefully if you don't want to repeat this process multiple times.

 1. Open your Hex Editor (I'm using [HxD](https://mh-nexus.de/en/hxd/)).

-2. Find the file with the `.ufs` extension then open it with the Hex Editor.
+2. Find the file with the `.ufs` extension and then open it with the Hex Editor.
 You can drag and drop the file into the Hex Editor.

 3. Press Ctrl+F, then search for the text string `autorun::1`.